StefanStavrev88/GettingAndCleaningDataProject/README.md

-# Getting And Cleaning Data Project - Stefan Stavrev
+# Getting And Cleaning Data Project - Stefan Stavrev (April, 2015)

 ## How to produce tidy data from raw data?